jeff1evesque/machine-learning/README.md

 **Note:** it is recommended to simply press enter, to keep default values when asked *Enter file in which to save the key*.
 Also, if `ssh-agent -s` alternative for git bash doesn't work, then `eval $(ssh-agent -s)` for other terminal prompts should work.

-Finally, at the top of any github page (after login), click `Settings > SSH keys > Add SSH Keys`, and paste the above copied key into the `Key` field
+Finally, at the top of any github page (after login), click `Settings > SSH keys > Add SSH Keys`, then paste the above copied key into the `Key` field, and click *Add key*.

 ## Configuration